 WVPU is Guided by the Principle of Subsidiarity

 WVPU’s legal form in Austria is that of an association (Verein); WVPU is guided by the principle of subsidiarity.
-It is logically tiered placing the General Assembly (GA) at the top, under which serves the Supervisory Board acting as the University Council (UC), which in turn monitors the management of the university in the form of the Executive Board (EB).
+It is logically tiered placing the General Assembly (GA) at the top, under which serves the Supervisory Board acting as the University Council (UC), which in turn monitors the management of the University in the form of the Executive Board (EB).

 General Assembly